Mosquito Control for Ponds

-If your DIY home mosquito control methods are ineffective, call in the professionals.
+Call the professionals if your DIY home mosquito control methods are ineffective.
 OMNIS Pest Control has years of experience removing mosquitos from Colorado properties.
-First, though, before you give us a call, try some of the following mosquito control methods.
+First, before you give us a call, try some of the following mosquito control methods.

 Keep Water In Motion